Learn Before

 Marginal External Cost (MEC) (Definition)

-The marginal external cost (MEC) is the cost associated with producing one additional unit of a good that is borne by parties other than the producer.
-It is the key cost component of a negative externality.
-The MEC is added to the marginal private cost (MPC) to calculate the marginal social cost (MSC).
+The marginal external cost (MEC) represents the additional cost imposed on third parties, who are not involved in the transaction, when one more unit of a good is produced or consumed.
+This cost is a core component of a negative externality.
+The MEC is combined with the marginal private cost (MPC) to determine the marginal social cost (MSC).

 0